aws-samples/amazon-location-samples/create-custom-map-style/README.md

 1. Install the [AWS-CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

+1. Install [Amplify](https://docs.amplify.aws/cli/start/install) (Note: If you have a local environment that uses several AWS accounts be sure to use the correct AWS CLI profile and log in to the correct account in the browser)

+1. This walk-through uses **"Amplify-Default"** as the AWS CLI profile name and **"us-west-2"** as the AWS Region.
+Feel free to substitute these values.

 ## How to style an existing Map from Amazon Location Service

 1. Maputnik is an open source visual editor for the [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-js/style-spec).
 At the time of writing this editor can be either used in the browser or downloaded as a binary and can run locally.
 We are going to use the latter option.